 To distinguish himself from his artist father Edward Williams (1781-1855), Sidney Richard Percy followed the example of his older brothers Henry John Boddington (1811-1865) and Arthur Gilbert (1819-1895) and dropped the ‘Williams’ from his name.
 By the age of 20 he was exhibiting at the Royal Academy, the British Institution, and the Suffolk Street Gallery using his first and middle names only.

 He and his five brothers undoubtedly learned much from their father but for recreations of place, mood, and meteorological phenomena the landscapes of Sidney Richard Percy are unique.
-Percy wasn’t a follower of Turner like James Baker Pyne, or of Constable like Frederick William Watts or of the Dutch Masters like the Norwich School painters John Crome and James Stark.
+Percy wasn’t a follower of Turner like James Baker Pyne or Constable such as Frederick William Watts or of the Dutch Masters like Norwich School painters John Crome and James Stark.

 Few English landscape artists have been as adept at evoking the effects of sunlight upon rock, earth, crops, cattle, and most recognisably, through trees as Sidney Richard Percy.
 His canvas’ invariably feature grazing cattle and one or two human figures set against a mountainous background beneath skies fulminating with spectacular cloud formations.
 Of course, plenty of other important topographical painters of the period such as John Martin knew how to deliver dramatic weather on canvas but in many ways, S.R.
 Percy was so preoccupied by it he might be described as a painter of skyscapes as much as landscapes.